Mission of the Cornerstone Journalism Institute

 - Bachelor's degree in communication/journalism from Eastern N.M.
 University

-- Completing a Ph.D. in Mass Media/Journalism at Michigan State University
+- Completed a Ph.D. in Media & Information Studies at Michigan State University

 The Indianapolis Star, Indianapolis, Indiana